apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-submarine/src/site/markdown/InstallationGuide.md

 ### Calico Installation

+Calico creates and manages a flat three-tier network, and each container is assigned a routable ip.
+We just add the steps here for your convenience.
+You can also choose alternatives like Flannel, OVS.

-To install Calico on specified servers, we can run Submarine/install.sh
+To install Calico on specified servers, we can run Submarine-installer/install.sh

 ```
 systemctl start calico-node.service